 The Company's policy is to reserve for uncollectible accounts based on its best estimate of the amount of probable credit losses in its existing accounts receivable.
 The Company periodically reviews its accounts receivable to determine whether an allowance for doubtful accounts is necessary based on an analysis of past due accounts and other factors that may indicate that the realization of an account may be in doubt.
 Other factors that the Company considers include its existing contractual obligations, historical payment patterns of its customers and individual customer circumstances, an analysis of days sales outstanding by customer and geographic region, and a review of the local economic environment and its potential impact on government funding and reimbursement practices.
 Account balances deemed to be uncollectible are charged to the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-The allowance for doubtful accounts represents probable credit losses at March 31, 2022 and 2021 in the amounts of \$0 and \$125,000, respectively.
-Additionally, at March 31, 2022 and 2021, the Company has allowances of \$81,000 and \$1,488,000, respectively, related to potential discounts, returns, distributor fees and rebates.
+The Company did not deem it necessary to record an allowance for doubtful accounts for probable credit losses at March 31, 2024 and March 31, 2023.
+Additionally, at March 31, 2024 and 2023, the Company has allowances of \$27,000 and \$16,000, respectively, related to potential discounts, returns, distributor fees and rebates.
 The allowances are included in Accounts Receivable, net in the accompanying consolidated balance sheets.